johnsturgeon/blog/docs/posts/2023-08-13-hdmi-channels-dvr-recording-youtubetv.markdown

 7. Configuring your YouTube TV Channels!

 This was actually the tricky part for me, ymmv

-Next blog post will be on getting YouTube TV channel ID's for the m3u!

 [^1]: My encoder of choice: [URayCoder 4K 4 Channels HDMI IP Video Streaming Encoder](https://www.amazon.com/URayCoder-Cost-Effective-Streaming-Broadcast-Transmitter/dp/B07TKMPCZH){:target="_blank"}